8grams/homie/README.md

 ## Upgrading

 Upgrading is easy.
-First, create a new Homie project using Composer:
+Run:

 ```
-composer create-project 8grams/homie
+composer run upgrade
 ```

-Then, move your files from the pages folder in your old project to the new project.
-If you have any additional migration files on `src/migrations` folder, they should be moved as well.
+Then, check the final result to ensure that no unwanted files have been modified or added.

 ## License